-- 1 Consult with an advisor on which courses to take to satisfy these areas. - 2 These areas can be satisfied by taking a STEM variant. - No more than two courses in any discipline or interdisciplinary field can be used to satisfy Flexible Core requirements.
-Students are required to take two semesters of the same Modern - 4 Students are required to take two semesters of the same Modern Foreign Language to graduate.
+1 Consult with an advisor on which courses to take to satisfy these areas.

+- 2 These areas can be satisfied by taking a STEM variant. - 3 No more than two courses in any discipline or interdisciplinary field can be used to satisfy Flexible Core requirements. - 4 Students are required to take two semesters of the same Modern Foreign Language to graduate.
 One semester can be satisfied by taking a Modern Foreign Language in the World Cultures and Global Issues category in the Common Core.
 Please note: ITL 170 does not satisfy the Modern Foreign Language requirement.

-Childhood Education (EDU) and Bilingual Childhood Education (EDB) (FIRST THROUGH SIXTH GRADE)
+Childhood Education (EDU) and Bilingual Childhood Education (EDB)

+(FIRST THROUGH SIXTH GRADE)